scra99s/docker-bind9/readme.md

 This configuration stack was loosely generated from info found in 'DNS for Rocket Scientists': https://www.zytrax.com/books/dns/.

-This is a an exrtaoridnarily good DNS resource IMO.
+This is a an extraordinarily good DNS resource IMO.

 They have also written a book, 'Pro DNS and BIND' by Ronald (Ron) Aitchison.